Information and advice on going self-employed and starting your own business.

 Self-employment can be an attractive option because it offers many advantages such as flexibility.
 However, a high degree of commitment is involved and you will lose rights to benefits associated with being employed.

 If you wish to start up your own business you should have an idea about what you are going to do.
 Thorough research of your product or service, customers, competitors and the market is essential.
-Questions to ask when conducting research include;
+Questions to ask when conducting research include:

-If you need funding for your business there are many sources available such as a bank loan or overdraft.
+If you need funding there are many sources available such as a bank loan or overdraft.
 Banks are very helpful to those starting their own businesses and a discussion with one or even two is definitely worthwhile.
 They will discuss your financial situation and how they can help.
 Most give you free banking facilities for the first year, some even extend it to two.
 They provide advice on how to plan your business and how to organise your accounts.
 If, however, you need to borrow, they will want convincing proof of your ability to repay.

 When you start up in business you will need to register as self-employed for tax and national insurance purposes.
-You can do this by calling your local tax office who will provide you with a unique reference number.
+You can do this by calling your local tax office which will provide you with a unique reference number.
 You will be invoiced each quarter for national insurance and you will have to complete an annual tax return.
 You will also need to check whether you will have to pay value added tax (VAT).

 There are several other things to consider when becoming self-employed.
-These include: